-In fact, the Firm LD product is more reliable than the capacity payment contract discussed by Dynegy because, when selling a Firm LD product the seller is obligated to provide the energy on a firm basis absent an event of force majeure, where the seller’s obligation to deliver a capacity backed product is contingent on a specified unit running.
+Dynegy’s argument that the Firm LD product does not obligate the seller to deliver non-interruptible power is, however, the weakest leg in Dynegy’s argument.
+The Firm LD product is actually more reliable than the capacity backed product because, when selling a Firm LD product the seller is obligated to provide the energy on a firm basis absent an event of force majeure, where the seller’s obligation to deliver a capacity backed product is contingent on a specified unit running.
 The separate capacity payment associated with the capacity backed product does nothing to add to reliability or the “firmness” of the capacity backed product.
 Indeed, the capacity backed product typically does not provide for a refund or decrease in the capacity payment if the specified generation does not run.
 Conversely, the Seller of the Firm LD product is much more incentivized and able to deliver power.
 Unlike the Seller of the capacity backed product, the Seller of the Firm LD product is excused from delivering only in the most limited circumstances and the financial penalties for a failure to deliver that is not excused can be quite substantial.
 In connection with the EEI Firm LD product, for example, the seller would only be excused from delivering if an event met the following definition of “Force Majeure”: